itxazam/HTML-Code/README.md

 # Loginform
-How to run the Loginform in System Using PHP.
+How to run the Loginform in System.

 Download the zip file
 Extract the file and Loginform folder
-Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)
+And run the Loginform(demo).html file.